Colorado-Mesa-University-Cybersecurity/CAT-Transformer/README.md

   - `saint.py` and `for_rtdl`
     - Both are helpers for using SAINT and FT.
 - The rest is not important for experimentation and replication of results

+## Credit

+The `rdtl` package which contains the out-of-box FT-Transformer: https://github.com/yandex-research/rtdl

+The repository of SAINT: https://github.com/somepago/saint

+The implementation of TabTransformer: https://github.com/lucidrains/tab-transformer-pytorch